a2geek/libvirt-bosh-cpi/docs/CONFIG.md

 There are a few things to configure with Libvirt with respect to BOSH.

 1. Storage.
 A storage pool is required for the BOSH stemcells and all the VM disks.
 When tinkering, feel free to use default.
 2. Network.
-So far, the default network has been sufficient - a class "C" network (~254 IP addresses).
-Note that this appears to be random, so likely the IP addresses need to be adjusted.
+The default network is managed by Libvirt and will prevent incoming connections from reaching the VM's.
+Therefore, an bridge needs to be created manually and a related network created in Libvirt.
 3. Remote access.
 Ultimately, the BOSH VM will be running within a Libvirt managed VM and will *not* have access to the default Unix socket.

 ## Storage